Books on and of what makes Hip Hop.

 Jumel Terrace Books, 426 West 160th St. Tel.
 (212) 928-9525.
 (W. Ha).
 Email: firstname.lastname@example.org.
 Open by “appointment, invitation or serendipity,” Kurt Thometz’s bookstore is nearby the landmark Morris-Jumel Mansion (1765) and the “macabrely elegant Trinity Cemetery.”
 Specializing in local history, it’s an intellectual open club, welcoming the likes of Fab Five Freddy or Fran Lebowitz [...]

 Featuring David Bailey, Jumel Terrace Books and The Private Library.
 Bruce Weber’s been supportive of the shop for several years now.
 Asked about his favorite haunts for the book My City, My New York he talked about our walks around Harlem.
-Last January, a shoot he did on location here appeared in German Vogue called [...]
+A shoot he did on location here appeared in German Vogue called All That [...]

 LANA BORTOLOT for The Wall Street Journal Mark Abramson for The Wall Street Journal Sylvan Terrace in Sugar Hill In a city where neighborhood borders are often staunchly defended, many in Sugar Hill, the [...]